acoular/acoular/README.md

     Ennes Sarradj, Gert Herold,
     A Python framework for microphone array data processing, Applied Acoustics, Volume 116, 2017, Pages 50-58

 # Dependencies
-Acoular runs under Linux, Windows and MacOS and needs Numpy, Scipy, Traits, scikit-learn, pytables, numba packages available.
+Acoular runs under Linux, Windows and MacOS and needs Numpy, Scipy, Traits, scikit-learn, pytables, Numba packages available.
 Matplotlib is needed for some of the examples.

 If you want to use input from a soundcard hardware, you will also need to install the [sounddevice](https://python-sounddevice.readthedocs.io/en/0.3.12/installation.html) package.
 Some solvers for the CMF method need [Pylops](https://pylops.readthedocs.io/en/stable/installation.html).